KjellConnelly/react-native-musicplayercontroller/README.md

 # react-native-musicplayercontroller

-This module is being created so React-Native (and React-Native for Web) users can easily ask their users to select a song from their Library, and have some playback options, even between sessions. iOS will access their Music Library for songs/playlists that are currently on their device (not in the Cloud) using ```MPMediaPickerController```, and playback will be with ```[MPMusicPlayerController applicationMusicPlayer]``` This is the basis for the other Android and Web versions which I will try to mimic as closely as possible.
+This module is being created so React-Native (and React-Native for Web) users can easily ask their users to select a song from their Library, and have some playback options, even between sessions. iOS will access their Music Library for songs/playlists that are currently on their device (not in the Cloud) using ```MPMediaPickerController```, and playback will be with ```[MPMusicPlayerController applicationMusicPlayer]``` This is the basis for the other Android and Web versions which I tried to mimic as closely as possible.

 ## Current State
-I got an initial iOS and Web version working.
-So far it works with my project, and the functions you call should be exactly the same on both platforms.
-There are certain things that are not 100% the same in the execution though, so check out the Known Issues section near the bottom of this page for more details.

-I updated one function to have an extra argument: ```presentPicker(webSaveToLocalStorage, successHandler, cancelHandler)```

-I haven't started working on the Android version yet, but soon.
-I know there is a folder for the Windows version, but the only Windows OS I have is Windows8, and it's on a $300 laptop from 2014.
-So it's not the platform I want to develop on.
-Maybe someday I'll add functionality for this, but don't hold your breath.
-Until then, you can still run your app on windows with a WebView (think cordova), and use the web version of this module.
-The reason the folder is there in the first place is because I used a starter library.
+Initial versions for iOS, Android, and Web have been completed.
+After a few days of fully integrating and testing on my own current app, I'll bump this to version 1.0.0.
+Note that the API for all is the same, though the functionality may differ slightly.
+Check out more of this readme for more details on differences.

 ## Installation